Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Finite Pulse-Time effects of Arbitrary Beams

-is the radial position operator ($z_R$ being the Rayleigh length), as well as cylindrical symmetry, we can expand the fundamental Gaussian~\cite{Meschede2015} electromagnetic field in cylindrical coordinates.
+and assuming the atoms to be falling along the optical axis of the laser beam, i.e. the $Z$-axis, we can write the Gaussian~\cite{Meschede2015} electromagnetic field in cylindrical coordinates.
 Thus~\footnote{Note, that the plane wave factor in $Z$-direction is already considered in the equations of the previous section.}